Education Department announces new delays for gainful employment

 DeVos Allows Career Programs to Delay Disclosure to Students

-In a statement, the secretary said the gainful employment had been repeatedly challenged by educational institutions covered by the rules and overturned by the courts.
+In a statement, the secretary said the gainful-employment rule had been repeatedly challenged by educational institutions covered by the rules and overturned by the courts.

 "We need to get this right for our students, and we need to get this right for our institutions of higher education," DeVos said.
 "Once fully implemented, the current rules would unfairly and arbitrarily limit students’ ability to pursue certain types of higher education and career training programs.
 We need to expand, not limit, paths to higher education for students, while also continuing to hold accountable those institutions that do not serve students well.”